 A variety of soil types are found across these tracts.
-USDA - NRCS soil survey indicated Land Capability Classification for Section 31, T28N, R5E as a mixture of 3E-12%, 4E-27%, 6E-46% and 7E-15% soils.
-The majority of the acres are class 6E and 7E soils, which are generally not suitable for small grain crop production.
-Most acres would not meet current DNRC breaking criteria.
-USDA - NRCS soil survey indicated Land Capability Classification for Section 32, T28N, R5E as a mixture of 3E-24%, 4E-21%, 6E-35%, and 7E-20% soils.
-The majority of the acres are class 6E and 7E soils, which are generally not suitable for small grain crop production.
+USDA - NRCS soil survey indicated Land Capability Classification for Section 10, T36N, R2E as a mixture of 3E-42%, 7E-50%, 7W-4%, and 7S-4% soils.
+The 3E soils consisting of 2.41 acres are currently farmed for hay production.
+The remaining acres of class 7E, 7W, and 7S soils and are generally not suitable for small grain crop production.
+These acres would not meet current DNRC breaking criteria.
+USDA - NRCS soil survey indicated Land Capability Classification for Section 24, T36N, R2E as a mixture of 3E-40%, and 7E-60% soils.
+The majority of the acres are class 7E soils, which are generally not suitable for small grain crop production.
 Most acres would not meet current DNRC breaking criteria. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
 The degree of the soil limitations affecting the production of cultivated crops increases progressively from class 1 to class 5.
 The limitations can affect levels of production and the risk of permanent soil deterioration caused by erosion and other factors.
 Soils in classes 5, 6, 7 are generally not suitable for mechanized productions without special management.
 Capability subclasses indicate the dominant limitations in the class, E, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained."
 From USDA-NRCS Soil Survey).
-Topography is gently rolling to steep slopes composed of native rangeland.
-Soils are stable due to the permanent vegetation cover.
+Topography is gently rolling to steep slopes composed of native rangeland and hay land.
+Soils are stable due to no-till farming practices on the 2.41 acres of havland and permanent vegetation cover on the remainder of the land.
 These tracts are surrounded by native rangeland contained in large pastures used for grazing.
-It is unlikely these tracts would be broke for agricultural production in the future as it has been historically used as grazing land and no cropland is within the immediate area.
+It is unlikely this tract would be broke for agricultural production in the future as they have been historically used as grazing land.
 The proposal does not involve any on the ground disturbance, so there are no soil effect differences between the alternatives.
-It is expected that this land will be used for livestock grazing in the future.
+It is expected that this land will be used for hay production and livestock grazing in the future.

-The State owns certain minerals under this parcel and would retain ownership of these mineral rights if the tracts are sold.
+The State owns certain minerals under these parcels and would retain ownership of these mineral rights if the tracts are sold.